yashineonline/gmoon/robotics/humanoid_RL.md

 ---

-## ✅ Simulation 8 added: Multi-Agent Irreversible RL
+## ✅ Simulation 8: Multi-Agent Irreversible RL

 🧠 What it does:
 Trains 3 agents in parallel